Alex1304/jdash/README.md

 ### JDash Events module

-Provides an event loop that can be subscribed to in order to detect when new levels get rated and when the Daily level or Weekly demon changes.
+Provides an event loop that can be subscribed to in order to periodically send requests with a `GDClient` and emit events when changes are detected on the server.
+It comes with default implementations that can detect when new levels or lists get rated, and when the Daily level or Weekly demon changes.
+You may also implement your own events with the `GDEventProducer` interface.

 ```java
 GDClient client = GDClient.create();